 CMU policy specifies that all vertebrate animals under university care will be treated humanely and that the university will comply with federal and state regulations regarding animal care and use.
 Responsibility for assuring institutional compliance with state and federal regulations has been delegated to the Vice President for Research, who is advised by the Institutional Animal Care and Use Committee.

 CMU and researchers must abide by the National Institutes of Health's

-Guidelines for Research Involving Recombinant DNA Molecules.
-All recombinant DNA projects must also be approved by the CMU Institutional Biosafety Committee and have a completed and signed Recombinant DNA Agreement Statement on file before initiating the research.
+Guidelines for Research Involving Recombinant Nucleic Acid Molecules.
+All projects by the NIH guidelines must be approved by the CMU Institutional Biosafety Committee.

 Other Offices with Compliance Responsibilities

 Hazardous Waste Materials

 Hazardous Waste Management - Environmental Health and Safety - Hazardous Waste Manager 989-774-3378

 For assistance with disposal of controlled substances contact the Hazardous Waste Manager or the Office of Research Compliance (989-774-3748)